 During pregnancy, you are prone to experiencing back pain due to hormonal changes.
 The stomach sleeping position increases this pain.
 It’s difficult to sleep on your stomach in the later stages of pregnancy but even in the earlier stages, it’s better to avoid this position.
 The extra weight around the abdomen region increases the pull on your spine, aggravating existing pain.

-According to a 2012 medical study, turning to the left side is the best sleeping position for moms-to-be.
+According to aturning to the left side is the best sleeping position for moms-to-be.
 It promotes blood flow, increasing oxygen levels both for mom and baby.
 Side sleeping also allows more room for your baby to grow.

 Tips to Avoid Potential Risks of Stomach Sleeping